cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** I still have a bug with my library that I just can't figure out.
 It displays incorrectly on non-chromium based browsers.

 **Shout-outs:** Shout-out to everyone in the [studying](https://discord.com/channels/505093832157691914/911690364103032864) channel.
 We're doing it!

+## Check in #6 - 2025.02.25

+This was a big week—I took my first day off, haha.

+**Completion Status:** JavaScript 37% (Full Stack JavaScript path)

+**Highs:** Finally finishing (and then squashing some, but certainly not all, bugs on) the todo list project.

+**Lows:** That last todo list project was humbling for me.
+I learned a lot, but I also realized how much I really don't know.

+**Shout-outs:** Shout-out to everyone in the [studying](https://discord.com/channels/505093832157691914/911690364103032864) channel.
+We're doing it!